mohamadhabash/Finding-Straight-Lane-Lines/README.md

 # Finding-straight-lane-lines
-Finding  lane lines in a straight street using python's computer vision library OpenCV and numpy.
+Finding  lane lines on a straight road using python's computer vision library OpenCV and numpy.